Skip to main content

 - Are sources cited?
 Is there a bibliography?

 - When statistics and other types of factual data are presented are they cited so that they may be verified?

 - Is the document generally well-written?
 Free of spelling mistakes?
 Free of typographical errors?

 - Is currency important to the type of information being presented?
-(For some types of information currency may not be important).
+(For some types of information or topics, currency may not be important).

 - Are any of the following dates provided?